jordan7707/SpectrometerProject/README.md

 # SpectrometerProject

-Author: Jordan Loll \n
+Author: Jordan Loll
-Adivsors: Elena Long and Tony Rogers \n
+Adivsors: Elena Long and Tony Rogers

-Synopsis: Development of a 3-D printed spectrometer using a Rpi and camera. \n
+Synopsis: Development of a 3-D printed spectrometer using a Rpi and camera.
 Purpose: UNH Senior Year independent study / project